neondatabase/website/content/docs/guides/prisma.md

 ### Connection pooling with Prisma Migrate

-You cannot use a pooled connection string to perform certain operations with Prisma that require a direct connection to the database, such as schema migration with Prisma Migrate.
+You cannot use a pooled connection for certain operations in Prisma that require a direct connection to the database; for example, schema migration with Prisma Migrate.
 Attempting to run Prisma Migrate commands, such as `prisma migrate dev`, with a pooled connection causes the following error:

 ```text
 Error undefined: Database error